paugier/mercurial-book/en/template.rst

 to specify exactly the information you want to extract from a specific command.

 Secondly, you can use the styles Mercurial provides with the explicit goal of making output easy to parse.
-Mercurial allows you to use the *xml* and *json* style.
-The latter is available for a large amount of commands:
+Mercurial allows you to use the *xml* and *json* style:

 .. include:: examples/results/template.simple.xml.lxo

 .. include:: examples/results/template.simple.json.lxo

 You can use the built-in XML or JSON libraries from whichever programming language you prefer to parse the output.

+The *json* style is available for almost all output commands, because it's generated using a generic template system.
+This also means other popular data formats can easily be added in the future.